CopernicaMarketingSoftware/Documentation/Yothalot/php-mapreduce.md

 # The Yothalot\MapReduce interface

 If you want to write a mapreduce algorithm, you have to create a class that implements the Yothalot\MapReduce interface.
-This interface contains the following to be implemented methods:
+This interface contains all the methods for the MapReduce algorithm.

+If you write your own class, you have to implement this interface, and you are thus also required to implement all these methods.
+The interface looks as
+follows:

 ```php
 interface Yothalot\MapReduce